awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.1.1 =

-* Improved admin user interface (tabs, help, live/test switch, etc).
 * Added prefill_email shortcode attribute.
-* If shipping address is enabled, shipping fields are now stored in payment meta data as Stripe doesn't store natively.
+* Shipping name and address are now stored in payment metadata if enabled.
+Stripe does not store them natively.
-* Scripts and CSS no longer load on pages unless a Stripe checkout form exists on it.
+* Plugin and Stripe Scripts and CSS now load only on pages that include the shortcode.
-* Updated Stripe PHP library to 1.14.1.
+* Updated to most recent Stripe PHP library.
 * Added many filters and hooks for extensibility.
+* General usuability improvements to settings pages.
+* Added basic form CSS and the option to disable it.

 = 1.1.0 =